mattiamanzati/nextgen-effect-devtools/slides.md

 </SlidevVideo>

 <!--
 Let's look at a real-world example.
-Many of you know how painful it is to fix situations like this one: a screen full of red squiggly lines.
-An entire page of unclear errors.
+Many of you know how painful it is to fix situations like this one.

 Can you immediately spot where the error is?

+I only see TypeScript gibberish of things I don't care about.
 -->
 ---
 preload: false